Gummersbach station: Current situation

-Today, the station has only a through platform track and a platform track ending at a buffer stop.
-In the course of the reactivation of the Volme Valley Railway between Marienheide and Meinerzhagen, the latter will be reconnected as part of planned duplication of the line between Dieringhausen and Gummersbach.
+Before the reconstruction, the station consisted of just a through track and a dead-end track ending in a buffer stop.
+The latter was reconnected to the through track on both sides as part of the reactivation of the Volme Valley Railway between Marienheide and Meinerzhagen and the associated duplication of the line between Dieringhausen and Gummersbach.
 There are actually two tracks towards Dieringhausen, but one track was closed years ago and is currently separated and overgrown.
 New signals were also built several years ago in the middle of the second track in some places.
 All other tracks, including a comprehensive network of freight tracks, and facilities were demolished a few years ago, as was the former railway siding of the defunct company L. & C. Steinmüller.
 The site of the former railway land has been converted into a large, stretched parking area.
 Deutsche Bahn has not operated freight transport in the Oberbergische district since 1997, except for freight traffic on the Wiehl Valley Railway, which was re-established in 1999.

 The two signal boxes in the station area are no longer used operationally.
 One of the two signal boxes is used by the local savings bank for training, while the other is unused at the exit to Dieringhausen.
 A road underpass was built near the station in 2009, which will connect the town centre with the Steinmueller area.
 Near the station there is a new campus of the Gummersbach branch of the Cologne University of Applied Sciences, which can be reached via a metal footbridge.
 The station building was demolished in January 2012.
 Following the reopening of the line to Meinerzhagen, the entire Gummersbach station was rebuilt.
 The new platform is completely covered and trains run on both sides of it.
 An underpass allows direct access to the local campus of the Cologne University of Applied Sciences.
 The new station is completely barrier-free.

 The station is served by the following service:

-Directly opposite the campus, a new paid car park was completed in 2012.
-In addition, a new shopping center located opposite the platform opened in 2015.
+Directly opposite the campus, a paid car park was completed in 2012.
+In addition, a shopping center located opposite the platform opened in 2015.